General Conditions of Carriage

 - Your ticket is our property at all times if it was issued by us or our authorised agents.
 If your ticket was issued by or on behalf of another airline, it is the property of the airline which issued it.

-If you are travelling on an electronic ticket, you will not be entitled to be carried on a flight unless the electronic ticket was issued in your name and you can prove to us that you are the person named on it.
+6 If you are travelling on an electronic ticket, you will not be entitled to be carried on a flight unless the electronic ticket was issued in your name and you can prove to us that you are the person named on it.
+You must not tamper with or amend the booking confirmation that we send to you containing your electronic ticket; we may decide not to carry you or require that a new ticket is purchased where we have reasonable cause to believe that a booking confirmation provided to us has been fraudulently created or amended.

 - Unless it says differently on the ticket, in these conditions of carriage, or in any tariffs which apply, a ticket is valid for: